publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schVII/m__us_usc_t19_s2492.md

              If the President makes a certification with respect to a country pursuant to subparagraph (A)(ii), he shall include in such certification—

-                (i) a full and complete description of the vital national interests placed at risk if action is taken pursuant to subsection (a) of this section with respect to that country; and
+                (i) a full and complete description of the vital national interests placed at risk if action is taken pursuant to subsection (a) with respect to that country; and

                 (ii) a statement weighing the risk described in clause (i) against the risks posed to the vital national interests of the United States by the failure of such country to cooperate fully with the United States in combating narcotics or to take adequate steps to combat narcotics on its own.